Sport Specialization in Young Children Can Increase Chances of Sever’s Disease

 New Research Suggests that specialization in a particular sport may lead to early damage and injury in young children.
 Although it has become increasingly popular, many suggest that specialization should start at the end of their child’s growth spurts.
 This usually occurs around 15 years of age or during adolescence.
 Dr. Liebeg of Akron Children’s Hospital states, “During growth spurts, the growth plates are at a higher risk for injury.”
 Sever’s disease is a foot condition that commonly occurs in growing children.
-However, it most often develops in children that are more physically active.
+However, children that are more physically active have higher chances of Sever’s Disease.
 The disease is clearly presents as inflammation of the heel’s growth plate.

 Sever’s disease is common in children and can be treated, so parents should not be alarmed if their child is showing signs or symptoms of the disease.
 See one of our podiatrists of Foot HealthCare Associates for treatment.
 Our doctors will attend to all of your foot and ankle needs.

 Sever’s Disease in Children

 Sever’s disease, also known as calcaneal apophysitis, is a medical condition that causes heel pain in one or both feet.
 The disease usually affects children between the ages of 8 and 14.